spdx/Spdx-Java-Library/README.md

 ## Library Version Compatibility

-Library version 3.0.0 and higher is not compatible with previous versions of the library due to breaking changes introduced in SPDX 3.0.
+Library version 2.0.0 and higher is not compatible with previous versions of the library due to breaking changes introduced in SPDX 3.0.

+The library does support the spec versions 2.X and 3.X.

-See the [README-V3-UPGRADE.md](README-V3-UPGRADE.md) file for information on how to upgrade.
+See the [README-V3-UPGRADE.md](README-V3-UPGRADE.md) file for information on how to upgrade from earlier versions of the library.

 ## Storage Interface
 The Spdx-Java-Library allows for different implementations of SPDX object storage.
 The storage facility implements the org.spdx.storage.IModelStore interface.
 This is a low level Service Provider Interface (SPI).
 The ISerializableModelStore extends the IModelStore and supports serializing and de-serializing the store to an I/O Stream.
 This interface is currently used to implement JSON, XML, YAML, and RDF/XML formats.
 The default storage interface is an in-memory Map which should be sufficient for light weight usage of the library.